jcslm001/murty.io/readme.md

 ### Development

-To update JavaScript and CSS build files run: `gulp`

-To start a development web server run: `npm run startdev`
+To update JavaScript and CSS build files run: `gulp` To start a development web server run: `npm run startdev`

+Note that if you're running Ubuntu, you may have to put `sudo ` in front of the second command above.

 ### Production

-To start a production web server run: `npm run start`

-To stop a production web server run: `npm run stop`
+To start a production web server run: `npm run start` To stop a production web server run: `npm run stop`

 ## Contribute